Continuous-time link-based kinematic wave model: formulation, solution existence, and well-posedness: Formulation of the link-based kinematic wave model on networks

-\begin{remark} Lemma holds also for the case of network completely in free regime initially.
-In other words it is sufficient to ask for $r_i(0,x)=0$ for every $i$ and $x$. \end{remark}
+\begin{remark} The uniqueness of a separating shock can be assured with conditions slightly less restrictive than zero initial condition; that is, when there exists at most one connected free-flow region and at most one connected congested region at $t=0$.
+These results also apply to other types of fundamental diagrams. \end{remark}

-By Lemma \ref{sshocklemma}, the separating shock will emerge from the downstream boundary $b_i$ of the link, and propagate towards the interior of the link.
-The speed of this separating shock is given by the Rankine-Hugoniot condition \cite{Evans}, see Figure \ref{figsshock}.
+According to Lemma \ref{sshocklemma}, if the link is initially empty, the separating shock emerges from the downstream boundary $x=b$ at certain point in time, and propagates towards the interior of the link.
+The speed of this separating shock is given by the Rankine-Hugoniot condition \citep{Evans}, which states that the speed of the shock is equal to the ratio of the jump in flow and the jump in density across the shock; see Figure \ref{figsshock} for an illustration of this condition.

-It is clear that as long as the separating shock remains in the interior of the link $I_i$, the two boundary conditions do not interact.
-As a result, the exit of an incoming link remains in the congested phase, while the entrance of an outgoing link remains in the free flow phase.
-Consequently, the demand-supply functions and hence the junction models are expressed entirely with endogenous parameters $C_i,\, \alpha_{i, j}$.
-On the other hand, if the separating shock reaches the boundary, it becomes a latent shock.
-We distinguish between two extreme cases. \begin{itemize} \item[i)] The the shock reaches the exit, i.e. $x_i^*(t)=b_i$.
-In this case, the current link is entirely in free flow phase.
-The boundary condition at $x=a_i$ directly influences the boundary condition at $x=b_i$, in a way mathematically expressed by
+It is clear that as long as the separating shock remains in the interior of the link $I_i$, the entrance of the link remains in the free-flow phase and the exit remains in the congested phase.
+As a result, the link demand and supply remain constants and are equal to the flow capacity.
+In this case, there is no interaction between the two boundaries of the same link, nor is there interaction between the upstream junction and the downstream junction of this link.

+On the other hand, if the separating shock reaches either boundary, for which we call the {\it latent shock}, the two boundaries become interdependent.
+More specifically, we distinguish between the following two extreme cases. \begin{itemize} \item[i)] The separating shock reaches the downstream boundary, i.e. $x^*(t)=b$.
+In this case, the link is entirely in the free-flow phase.
+Consequently, a characteristic line with slope $k$ connects the left and the right boundaries (see Figure \ref{figextreme}), where $k$ denotes the speed of forward-propagating waves.
+Since the density value along a characteristic line remains constant, we have that